Skip to main content

 brew install hashicorp/tap/terraform

-To test that it's been installed correctly try running:
+To test that it's been installed correctly, run:

 terraform -help

-If you had trouble getting Terraform installed from these instructions, please refer to Terraform's official installation video for a better visualization and explanation.
+If you had trouble getting Terraform installed, refer to Terraform's official installation video.

-Setup is now complete you should have all the things required to begin using Terraform to deploy Equinix Metal servers.
+Now you have everything required to begin using Terraform to deploy Equinix Metal servers.

 Deploying a Metal server with Terraform

-To use Terraform with Equinix Metal you will need to create a new directory and create a Terraform file inside that will hold the script with the deployment plan.
+To use Terraform with Equinix Metal, you'll create a new directory with a Terraform file inside that will hold the script with the deployment plan.

-From a terminal, make a new directoy, I named mine terraform-example, and navigate into the newly created directoy.
+From a terminal, make a new directory and navigate into it.

 mkdir terraform-example